LouSens/LouSens/README.md

 <!--
   INSTRUCTIONS: Replace the bracketed information with your own details.
 -->
-- 🎓 **Currently Studying:** Artificial Intelligence at Xiamen University Malaysia
+- 🎓 **Education:** BEng in Artificial Intelligence at Xiamen University Malaysia
 - 💡 **Interests:** AI, Machine Learning, Web Development, and creative automation.
 - 🚀 **Goals:** To leverage technology to build impactful and user-friendly applications, and to learn and grow as a developer continuously.